Akuda/fedkit/README.md

 * Singularity.gs 1.6.2
 * BrowserSync 2.x

 This project is undocumented and not really meant for public consumption but feel free to use it if it is useful.
-It is currently missing some of the basic things like bower, HTML minification and alike but it is pretty fast at what it does.
+It is currently missing some of the basic things like bower, HTML minification and similar, but it is pretty fast at what it does.

 NOTE: Singularity.gs warns about Breakpoint being missing on compile but it's not a problem.
 SASS-MQ is far better anyway.

+NOTE: IE8 support is in progress.

 ## Install